Environmental protection along the entire value chain

 Climate change is one of the biggest challenges facing humanity: stopping it is a task for society as a whole.

-Since 2020, the Bosch Group with its more than 400 locations worldwide has been climate neutral (scopes 1 and 2).
+Since 2020, the Bosch Group with its more than 400 locations worldwide has been climate neutral (scopes 1 and 2)*.
 An independent auditing company has officially confirmed this.
-We now aim to optimize the mix of measures and thus further reduce climate impact.
-At the same time, we are broadening the focus of our activities to also reduce emissions produced outside Bosch’s direct sphere of influence – for example, at suppliers, in logistics, or when our products are used, known as scope 3.
-We want to reduce these upstream and downstream emissions by 15 percent in absolute terms by 2030.
-In 2021, we agreed specific CO₂ reduction targets for the product use phase with our divisions.
-And when selecting our suppliers, we also factor in their climate action activities as a criterion for awarding contracts.
+We now aim to improve the mix of measures and thus further reduce climate impact.
+At the same time, we have expanded our activities in recent years to also reduce emissions produced outside Bosch’s direct sphere of influence, for example at suppliers, in logistics, or when our products are used — known as scope 3.
+Our aim is to reduce these upstream and downstream emissions by 15 percent in absolute terms by 2030, compared with the baseline year 2018 — that is, irrespective of our company’s growth.
+As a result, our focus is increasingly shifting to our activities in purchasing, logistics, and product development.

 Climate action across the entire value chain